scipy-conference/scipy_proceedings/papers/fred_reiss/91_reiss.rst

 dependency parse trees stored in DataFrames.
 Users can filter the output of the language model using Pandas operations, then display the resulting subgraph of the parse tree in a Jupyter notebook.
-This display facility will work with any DataFrame that encodes a dependency parse as Pandas Series of token spans, token IDs, and head IDs.
+This display facility will work with any DataFrame that encodes a dependency parse as a Pandas Series of token spans, token IDs, and head IDs.